 This program is a fixed curriculum in the liberal arts taught in a cohort model with courses in workplace readiness.
 At least 30 hours, including at least 18 of the last 24, must be from Houghton College.
-This program is taught at the Symphony Circle and Hope House sites in Buffalo, NY.
+This program is taught at the Symphony Circle, East Side and Hope House sites in Buffalo, NY.

 Requirements Credits

 Writing 3

-Biblical Literature 4

-Introduction to Christianity 4
+English Grammar 1

+Religion 6

 Music or Art History 3

 History 4

 Philosophy 3

 Literature 3

 Science (with Lab) 3

 Mathematics 3

 Psychology or Anthropology 3

 Political Science 3

 Communications 8

 Economics 3

+Personal Finance 1

 Capstone Seminar (on residential campus) 1

-Total Integrative Studies Requirements 48
+Total General Education Requirements 48

 Workplace Readiness Courses Credits

 Introduction to Business 3

 Computer Applications and Issues 3

 Marketing Principles 3

 Internship: Preparing Liberal Arts Students for Careers 4

 Total Workplace Readiness Requirements 13

 Total in major 61